hpssjellis/neuro-ml/README.md

 ## Expected Deliverables

+- A browser-based, dependency-free WetML protocol design sandbox (Stage 0), including save/load and Python export
 - A validated closed-loop reinforcement-learning software framework
 - A library of adaptive stimulation algorithms
 - A library of spatial stimulation geometries
-- A cross-platform translation pipeline (CL1 → MaxOne)
+- A cross-platform translation pipeline (Sandbox → CL1 → MaxOne)
 - An anonymized electrophysiology dataset
 - Mechanistic analyses of adaptive network behavior
 - Student-authored scientific posters, reports, and manuscript contributions

 ## Significance

-This project creates a sustainable educational-to-research pipeline in which secondary-school students participate in authentic neuroscience while contributing directly to the development of next-generation bio-hybrid learning experiments.
+This project creates a sustainable educational-to-research pipeline in which secondary-school students participate in authentic neuroscience while contributing directly to the development of next-generation bio-hybrid learning experiments — starting from a zero-cost, zero-risk simulation environment and progressing, for validated designs, to living tissue.

 The CL1 enables students to rapidly explore how neural networks learn.
 The MaxOne enables researchers to determine how that learning is implemented across space and connectivity.
 Together, the two platforms transform student-designed reinforcement algorithms into high-resolution investigations of neural plasticity, creating a model that is simultaneously educationally accessible, scientifically rigorous, and capable of generating publishable neuroscience research.